ubiquify/libra/README.md

 The media storage is either browser local (IndexedDB) or network local ([@ubiquify/restore](https://github.com/ubiquify/restore)).
 Media collections can be shared via relays.
 Multiple users can collaborate to author a given media collection, history is preserved, conflicts are automatically resolved.

-_Libra_ offers a user interface to the functionality offered by the [@ubiquify/media](https://github.com/ubiquify/media) module.
+_Libra_ offers a user interface to the functionality from the [@ubiquify/media](https://github.com/ubiquify/media) module.

 ## Network block store